mortharer/mortharer/README.md

 - 👋 Hi, I’m @mortharer
-- 👀 I’m interested in C, C++, Azure, python, Productfotografie & Packshots
+- 👀 I’m interested in C, C#, Azure, python, Productfotografie & Packshots
-- 🌱 I’m currently learning C++ and python.
+- 🌱 I’m currently learning C# and python.
 - 💞️ I’m looking to collaborate on impossible projects.
 - 📫 How to reach me use my mail, or try to reach me on disscord.
 Addwin....